-TIP: Use Later’s Conversations feature to keep track of all your Instagram comments.
+TIP: Use Later’s Conversations feature and Social Media Optimization Tools for Business to keep track of all your Instagram comments.
 You can reply from your desktop instead of your phone, and even view your conversation history with a commenter.

 #13: Keep up to Date With the Latest Instagram News and Trends

 Last but not least, it’s important to stay in the know with all the latest and greatest happenings on Instagram.

 As a social media manager or business owner, keeping up to date can be overwhelming — especially on top of the everyday workload.